codedecde/DeepSpeedExamples/Intro101/README.md

 ## 2.2 Mixed Precision Training (fp16)

 Now that we are setup to use the DeepSpeed engine with our model we can start trying out a few different features of DeepSpeed.
-One feature is mixed precision training that utilizes half precision (fp16) data types for our model and optimizer states.
-If you want to learn more about how half precision training works please refer to Mixed Precision Training paper [[3]](https://arxiv.org/pdf/1710.03740v3.pdf) from Baidu and NVIDIA on the topic.
+One feature is mixed precision training that utilizes half precision (floating-point 16 or fp16) data types.
+If you want to learn more about how mixed precision training works please refer to the Mixed Precision Training paper [[3]](https://arxiv.org/pdf/1710.03740v3.pdf) from Baidu and NVIDIA on the topic.

 To enable this mode in DeepSpeed we need to update our `ds_config` before the engine is created.
 Please see [fp16 training options](https://www.deepspeed.ai/docs/config-json/#fp16-training-options) in the config documentation for more information.
-We can go with the simple case here by adding the following to our `ds_config` dictionary:
+In our case let's simple enable it by adding the following to our `ds_config` dictionary:

 ```python
   "fp16": {